Being an entrepreneur is exciting and fun

 Welcome to Fiona’s web site.

-This is the personal web site of the award winning entrepreneur Fiona Hudson-Kelly.
-The purpose of the web site is for Fiona to share insights into what it means to be an entrepreneur from her own experiences, the research she has completed on how companies achieve rapid growth and the leadership skills she has learnt from her first business failure to creating two multi-million £ companies.
+This is the personal web site of the award-winning entrepreneur Fiona Hudson-Kelly.
+The purpose of the web site is for Fiona to share insights into what it means to be an entrepreneur from her own experiences, alongside her academic research, on how companies achieve rapid growth.
+Her latest book, Grow and Sell Your Startup: How To Create a Business You Can Sell for Millions, shares her success strategies that she has learnt from her first business failure to selling her latest venture for tens of £millions.

 She launched – at the age of 26 and after having children of her own – her computer training company, Start-Right, and the company started attracting some big clients such as Peugeot.
 This sort of entrepreneurial thinking was practically unheard of at the time, especially for a working mother, and she found the experience rewarding, but challenging.
 Very soon she was employing 25 people and Start-Right was conducting training courses throughout the country.
 However, her world would be turned upside down when her biggest client at the time, MG Rover, collapsed.